 If a health care provider recommends labor induction, it's typically because the benefits outweigh the risks.
 If you're pregnant, understanding why and how labor induction is done can help you prepare.

 Labor induction carries various risks, including:

-Labor induction isn't appropriate for everyone.
-Labor induction might not be an option if:
+Labor induction isn't for everyone.
+It might not be an option if:

-If you've had a prior C-section and have labor induced, your health care provider will avoid certain medications to reduce the risk of uterine rupture.
+If you have had a C-section and have labor induced, your health care provider is likely to avoid certain medications to reduce the risk of uterine rupture.

 A C-section includes an abdominal incision and a uterine incision.
-After the abdominal incision, the doctor will make an incision in your uterus.
+After the abdominal incision, the health care provider will make an incision in the uterus.
 Low transverse incisions are the most common (top left).
-Classical incisions are usually reserved for rapid delivery or for very preterm fetuses (bottom).
-A low vertical incision might be used if your baby is in an awkward position (top right).

-Labor induction is done in a hospital or birthing center, where you and your baby can be monitored and labor and delivery services are readily available.
-However, some steps might be taken prior to admission.
+Labor induction is typically done in a hospital or birthing center.
+That's because mother and baby can be monitored there, and labor and delivery services are readily available.

-There are various methods for inducing labor.
+There are various ways of inducing labor.
 Depending on the circumstances, the health care provider might use one of the following ways or a combination of them.
 The provider might:

-How long it takes for labor to start depends on how ripe your cervix is when your induction starts, the induction techniques used and how your body responds to them.
-If your cervix needs time to ripen, it might take days before labor begins.
-If you simply need a little push, you might be holding your baby in your arms in a matter of hours.
+How long it takes for labor to start depends on how ripe the cervix is when the induction starts, the induction techniques used and how the body responds to them.
+It can take minutes to hours.

 In most cases, labor induction leads to a vaginal birth.
-A failed induction, one in which the procedure doesn't lead to a vaginal birth, might require another induction or have a C-section.
+A failed induction, one in which the procedure doesn't lead to a vaginal birth, might require another induction or a C-section.